Glossary & Lingo

 turbidity

-The cloudy appearance of water caused by the presence of suspended and colloidal matter.
+The cloudy and opaque appearance of water.
+It is caused by the presence of suspended and colloidal matter.
 In the waterworks field, a turbidity measurement is used to indicate the clarity of water.
-Technically, turbidity is an optical property of the water based on the amount of light reflected by suspended particles.
+It is measured in NTU (Nephelometric Turbidity Units).

 turnover rate